Considering upgrading your existing conservatory with a brand new solid tiled roof?

 The majority of the time, you don’t.
 As you are upgrading an existing structure attached to your home, you don’t usually need to obtain planning permission to change the roofing material of your conservatory.

-However, upgrading from a glass or polycarbonate roof to a tiled one may mean that the classification of your conservatory will change from temporary to permanent structure, known as ‘change of use’.
+However, upgrading from a glass or polycarbonate roof to a tiled one may mean that the classification of your conservatory will change from temporary to permanent structure, this is known as as a ‘change of use’.

 Changes of use do sometimes need planning consent before work starts, so it’s worth checking with the local planning office if you or your building contractor are unsure.